binux/pyspider/docs/Deployment-demo.pyspider.org.md

 #### load balance

-phantomjs-lb, fetcher-lb, webui-lb are automaticlly configed haproxy, allow any number of upstreams.
+phantomjs-lb, fetcher-lb, webui-lb are automatically configured haproxy, allow any number of upstreams.

 #### phantomjs